 Templer told Industrie, “I was always really into clothes, and that led me to get a Saturday job in a menswear store in London called Woodhouse.
 Working there, I started going to clubs and my taste in music started to broaden, and began following style magazines like i-D, Blitz and mainly The Face, as well as sometimes British Vogue.”

-Meisel continues to call upon Templer to style Italian Vogue today, the pair are prolific collaborators at the magazine.
-In addition Templer is a creative consultant at Sacai, has styled both the men’s and women’s Valentino campaigns and shows for Dior, Coach and Tommy Hilfiger.
+Meisel continues to call upon Templer to style Italian Vogue today; the pair are prolific collaborators at the magazine.
+Templer is also an a creative consultant at Sacai, and styles campaigns and shows for Dior, Coach and Tommy Hilfiger.
 In 2019, Templer has shot campaigns and lookbooks for Zara, Alexander Wang, Moncler and Document Journal.

 In 2018, Templer was amongst 25 other fashion industry veterans who were accused of professional misconduct in an investigative report published by The Boston Globe.
 Following the publication of the report, Templer responded with an open letter to Women’s Wear Daily, dismissing the claims.
 The Globe subsequently issued a letter to Templer’s lawyer stating that the story did not implicate him specifically in sexual misconduct, unlike several of the others mentioned in the story.

 Templer is currently serving as Artistic Director at Ports 1961.